Brick and mortar: Decline

 Netflix, an online movie streaming website founded in 1997, is an example of how an online business has affected a B&M businesses such as video rental stores.
 After Netflix and similar companies became popular, traditional DVD rental stores such as Blockbuster LLC went out of business.
-Customers preferred to be able to instantly watch movies and TV shows using "streaming", without having to go to a physical rental store to rent a DVD, and then return to the store to give the DVD back.
+Customers preferred to be able to instantly watch movies and TV shows using "streaming", or even having the DVD mailed to them, without having to go to a physical rental store to rent a DVD, and then return to the store to give the DVD back.
 "The rapid rise of online film streaming offered by the likes of Lovefilm and Netflix made Blockbuster's video and DVD [rental] business model practically obsolete.'

 There has been an increase in online retailers in the 2000s, as people are using e-commerce (online sales) to fulfill basic needs ranging from grocery shopping to book purchases.
 Sales through mobile devices such as tablet computers and smartphones have also risen in the 2000s: "While total online sales rose 18% year-on-year in December to £11.1 [B], according to the latest figures [January 2014] from e-tail industry body IMRG and advisory firm Capgemini, sales via mobile devices doubled to £3 [B].'

 The increase in households where both adults work outside the home, combined with the convenience of shopping for and buying products and services online, has decreased the number of customers going to retail outlets, as consumers can access the same information about products and services without paying for gas, parking and other costs, thus saving them time and money.
 "Today’s consumers lead busy lives and [Bricks and Mortar] shopping takes time.
 Often it is a [challenging] task.
 Consumers find researching and shopping on the Web far more convenient than brick-and-mortar visits."